Amir-Nassimi/Persica-Glyph-OCR/Plate OCR/README.md

 ## Technology Stack

-Certainly!
-Below is an explanation for each of the listed dependencies, which can be included in your README file to provide users with context about the purpose of each package in your project.

----

-## Dependencies

-Before setting up PersicaGlyph OCR, it is important to understand the role of each dependency in the system:
+Before setting up License Plate OCR, it is important to understand the role of each dependency in the system:

 - **Pickle**: A Python module that implements binary protocols for serializing and de-serializing a Python object structure.
 In PersicaGlyphOCR, `pickle` is used to load pre-saved mappings that relate character IDs to their unicode representations and translations.